-The cost for the trip is £95, (credit cards accepted) which includes the cost of the boat trip but not the National Trust landing fee of £6.40, which is paid when landing on Inner Farne.
+The cost for the trip is £110, which includes the cost of the boat trip but not the National Trust landing fee must be baught on the Harbout at Seahoses before getting on the boat.
 National Trust members land free on production of a membership card.

 Gift Vouchers are available for this trip